Anshjain123/Fake-News-Detection/README.md

 # Outcome of Project
-one will be able to distinguish between the fake news and original news.
+People will be able to distinguish between the fake news and original news.